Koha-Community/kohadocs/source/cataloging.rst

 |image649|

-To view all of the items tied to the host record, do a search for the record, click the Analytics tab on the left and the analytics tied to each barcode will be shown under the "Used in" column.
+To view all of the items tied to the host record, do a search for the record, click the 'Analytics' tab on the left and the analytics tied to each barcode will be shown under the 'Used in' column.

 |image650|

     **Note**

-    It is also possible to create analytic records from this screen by clicking on "Create Analytics"
+    It is also possible to create analytic records from this screen by clicking on 'Create analytics'

-You can also see the analytics attached to this record by clicking the 'Show Analytic' link towards the top of the record in the normal view.
+You can also see the analytics attached to this record by clicking the 'Show analytic' link towards the top of the record in the normal view.

 |image651|